littlebee/react-datum/README.md

   }
 })
 ```
 By wrapping the datums in the **Rd.Form** tag, they implicitedly recieve `inputMode='edit'` props that make them all render as inputs.
 Almost all.
 Some Datums, like **Rd.LazyPhoto**, only have a display mode, no editing.
-If given an `inputMode='edit'` they will ignore any continue showing their display representation.
+If given an `inputMode='edit'` they will ignore, and continue showing their display ('readonly') representation.

 ## Implied Context, Deterministic Props